How Black real estate agents encounter discrimination, racism

 In 2020, the National Association of Realtors apologized for its past complicity in racist housing practices and is implementing its ACT Initiative to hold bad actors in the industry accountable.
 But many Black agents would like to see more done — and the ACT measures can only go so far if anti-Black racism remains rampant in society.

-Pamela Chambers, 53, a Black agent in Tucson, who is sure to wear her company badge in unwelcoming neighborhoods, recalled how white agents mocked the lesson in a required fair housing class that she has taken every two years since getting licensed in Arizona in 2017.
+Pamela Chambers, 53, a Black agent in Tucson, Arizona, who is sure to wear her company badge in unwelcoming neighborhoods, recalled how white agents mocked the lesson in a required fair housing class that she has taken every two years since getting licensed in Arizona in 2017.

 She said she lost faith in the course’s efficacy.
 Agents are “just taking it because they have to keep their license,” Chambers said.
 To avoid classmates’ comments doubting that anti-Black housing discrimination still happens, she now plans to take these classes online.